HIV can be diagnosed through blood or saliva testing. Available tests include:

 Some health issues that are a natural part of aging may be more difficult to manage if you have HIV.
-Some medications that are common for age-related cardiovascular, metabolic and bone conditions, for example, may not interact well with anti-HIV medications.
-It's important to talk to your health care provider about your other health conditions and the medications you're taking medication.
+Some medications that are common for age-related heart, bone or metabolic conditions, for example, may not interact well with anti-HIV medications.
+It's important to talk to your health care provider about your other health conditions and the medications you're taking.

-Your doctor will monitor your viral load and CD4 counts to determine your response to treatment.
-Viral load should be tested at the start of treatment and then every three to four months during therapy.
-CD4 counts should be checked every three to six months.
+Your health care provider will monitor your viral load and CD4 T cell counts to determine your response to HIV treatment.
+These will be initially checked at 4 to 6 weeks, and then every 3 to 6 months.

 Lifestyle and home remedies

-Although it's important to receive medical treatment for HIV/AIDS, it's also essential to take an active role in your own care.
+Along with receiving medical treatment, it's essential to take an active role in your own care.
 The following suggestions may help you stay healthy longer:

 - Eat healthy foods.
 Make sure you get enough nourishment.
-Fresh fruits and vegetables, whole grains, and lean protein.
-Healthy foods help keep you strong, give you more energy and support your immune system.
+Fresh fruits and vegetables, whole grains, and lean protein help keep you strong, give you more energy and support your immune system.

-- Avoid certain foods.
+- Avoid raw meat, eggs and more.
 Foodborne illnesses can be especially severe in people who are infected with HIV.
+Cook meat until it's well done.
 Avoid unpasteurized dairy products, raw eggs and raw seafood such as oysters, sushi or sashimi.
-Cook meat until it's well-done.

 Supplements that may be helpful

 - Acetyl-L-carnitine.
-Researchers have used acetyl-L-carnitine to treat nerve pain in people with diabetes.
-It's possible that acetyl-L-carnitine might help nerve pain linked to HIV.
-But it may be helpful only if you're already deficient in acetyl-L-carnitine.
+Researchers have used acetyl-L-carnitine to treat nerve pain, numbness or weakness (neuropathy) in people with diabetes.
+It may also ease neuropathy linked to HIV if you're lacking in the substance.

-- Whey protein.
-Preliminary evidence indicates that whey protein, a cheese byproduct, can help some people with HIV gain weight.
+- Whey protein and certain amino acids.
+Early evidence suggests that whey protein, a cheese byproduct, can help some people with HIV gain weight.
 The amino acids L-glutamine, L-arginine and hydroxymethylbutyrate (HMB) may also help with weight gain.

 Supplements that may be dangerous

 - St. John's wort.
-Commonly used to combat depression, St. John's wort can reduce the effectiveness of several types of anti-HIV drugs by more than 50 percent.
+A common depression remedy, St. John's wort can reduce the effectiveness of several types of anti-HIV drugs by more than half.

 - Garlic supplements.
-Although garlic may help strengthen the immune system, garlic supplements also interact with several anti-HIV drugs — reducing their effectiveness by 50 percent.
+Although garlic itself may help strengthen the immune system, garlic supplements may interact with some anti-HIV drugs and reduce their ability to work.
 Occasionally eating garlic in food appears to be safe.

 Coping and support

 Receiving a diagnosis of any life-threatening illness is devastating.
-But the emotional, social and financial consequences of HIV/AIDS can make coping with this illness especially difficult — not only for you but also for those closest to you.
+The emotional, social and financial consequences of HIV/AIDS can make coping with this illness especially difficult — not only for you but also for those closest to you.

-Fortunately, numerous services and resources are available to people with HIV.
-Most HIV/AIDS clinics have social workers, counselors or nurses who can help you with problems directly or put you in touch with people who can.
-They may be able to arrange transportation to and from doctor appointments, help with housing and child care, deal with employment and legal issues, and see you through financial emergencies.
+But today, there are many services and resources available to people with HIV.
+Most HIV/AIDS clinics have social workers, counselors or nurses who can help you directly or put you in touch with people who can.

 Preparing for your appointment

-If you think you might have HIV infection, you're likely to start by seeing your family doctor.
+If you think you might have HIV infection, you're likely to start by seeing your family health care provider.
 You may be referred to an infectious disease specialist — who additionally specializes in treating HIV/AIDS.